Table of Content

 Can I Get Monthly Income From Mutual Funds?

-The best approach to earn you a stable monthly income is setting up a Monthly Income Plan (MIP) mutual fund.
+Setting up a Monthly Income Plan (MIP) mutual fund strategy is the best approach to earn you a stable monthly income.
 The fund falls under a debt or hybrid fund.
 It allows investors to receive monthly dividends payout while reducing their risk exposure.
 Typically, the fund is more conservative since only a tiny percentage goes to stock while a more significant portion goes to secure securities.

 While comparing it to other financial instruments with a similar target, like FDs and PPFs, MIP offers more stable returns during inflation.
 In addition, they attract lower taxation.
 However, MIPs are not guaranteed to yield consistent fixed monthly income.
 The fund, like any other portfolio, has its downsides.
 For instance, your fund may not pay consistent monthly dividends in economic instability.